Skip Navigation

 Projects that are subject to the EIA process were historically based on a closed list.
 Provisions of the EQA now grant the government the power, in exceptional circumstances, to designate a project that is not specifically listed by regulation as being subject to the environmental impact assessment and review procedure.
 The government can make such a designation when (1) in its opinion the project may raise major environmental issues and public concern warrants it; (2) the project involves a new technology or new type of activity in Quebec whose apprehended impacts on the environment are, in its opinion, major; or (3) in its opinion, the project involves major climate change issues.

-The EQA also contains a separate environmental and social impact assessment process for the James Bay and Northern Quebec Region, which require the involvement of Cree, Inuit, or Naskapi representatives depending on the location of the project, and a decision by the Minister or the Deputy Minister, as the case may be.
+The EQA also contains a separate environmental and social impact assessment process for the James Bay and Northern Quebec Region, which requires the involvement of Cree, Inuit or Naskapi representatives depending on the location of the project, and a decision by the Minister or the Deputy Minister, as the case may be.

 7. Environmental Permitting